 Long before your toddler manages to babble her first words, she learns to understand words and actions.
 And when the time comes when your baby has said her first words, chances are she has repeated what she has heard.
 So, why not look for learning games that lay emphasis on helping kids learn to identify letters, both lowercase and uppercase, as well as trace them.
 ABC Town is a great kids game to practice pronunciation using pictures and phonetics, keeping them engaged throughout.

 You may expect your child to recite the numbers one to ten, but the ability to truly comprehend these numbers won’t come to her as soon as you would have liked.
 You can help her understand the number game through easy activities by singing counting songs while doing simple tasks.
-Look for fun math games like Bike Racing which features a number of cool math and coding puzzles that help improve your child’s counting and calculation while playing the game.
+Look for fun math games like Bike Racing which features a number of cool math and english puzzles that help improve your child’s counting and calculation while playing the game.

 Teaching your child how to identify colours is no easy feat.
 They are constantly adding new colours to their mental palette, but naming them is a little hard for them.
 There are many learning games that will help children learn the names of colours as well as develop important motor skills like color concepts, eye-hand coordination, and picture comprehension that forms the foundation for early learning success.